Nonye2K3/chia/Windows-pre-Haswell-1.8-workaround.md

 # Temporarily patching 1.8 for older (pre-Haswell) processors on Windows

+- Make sure the Chia application is totally shut down.

 - You will probably need an Administrator Powershell

 - [Download the patched .pyd](https://download.chia.net/beta-1.8-win64/blspy.cp37-win_amd64.pyd)